Concerns and complaints

 Receiving and Handling a Complaint

-A complaint may be received verbally (by phone or in person) or in writing (by mail, fax or email).
-An employee or volunteer who receives a complaint first determines the proper person to handle it.
-This is generally the person who has the primary relationship with the complainant or has the specific knowledge that is needed to resolve the problem.
-It is the responsibility of the person who receives the complaint to either resolve it or transfer it to another person who can resolve it.
-If the complaint is transferred, the recipient must acknowledge to the transfer that he/she has received it and will act on it.
+People may submit complaints verbally (by phone or in person) or in writing (by mail, fax, or email).
+The employee or volunteer who receives a complaint first identifies the right person to handle it—typically the person with the closest relationship to the complainant or the necessary knowledge to resolve the issue.
+The person who receives the complaint must either resolve it or transfer it to someone who can.
+When transferring, the recipient must confirm receipt and commit to taking action.

 Resolving a Complaint